idvorkin/idvorkin.github.io/_posts/2018-06-7-my-perfect-job.md

 Turn around situations(e.g. [Cache](/cache)) can be much like startups, except instead of going from "0 to 1000", you need to go from "-100 to 100" with the existing team.
 Because the start of a turn around includes lots of demoralized players it is both incredibly difficult and also intensely satisfying for me once progress is made.

-Accelerated Growth, Realignment, Sustaining Success aren't yet exciting to me, but I suspect as I continue my career I'll find them appealing in that order.
+Accelerated Growth, Realignment, Sustaining Success aren't things I've tried yet.
+I'm looking forward to trying them to both round out my skills and to learn how much I enjoy them.

 ### B2C, B2B, Infrastructure?
 B2C!